A Guide to the China Tax System for Foreign Companies

-This article will give a China tax system overview and explain China tax rates.
-The China taxation system is not instantly straightforward, and frequently subject to change.
+This article will give a China tax system overview and explain China’s tax rates.
+The China tax system for foreign companies is not instantly straightforward, and frequently subject to change.
 But it is very important for any company operating in China to understand – both to better plan business in the country and to comply with legal requirements.

 This article will discuss: